gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

 **2. Convert a JKS keystore to PKCS12**

-If you would like to use the keystore in PKCS12 format, you can convert a JKS keystore in to a PKCS12 keystore using the following command:
+To use the keystore in PKCS12 format, convert a JKS keystore in to a PKCS12 keystore using the following command:

 ```
 keytool -importkeystore -srckeystore <keystoreFileInJKSFormat> -destkeystore <keystoreFileInPKCS12Format> -deststoretype pkcs12